Carson City Showers

 So I made a few images as we walked.
 It is my way of rebuilding after focusing on problem solving.
 I give my mind a break from the analytical work and feed my soul.

 When we came around to the northbound part of our trail, I noticed the scene of the ranch compound.
 The wave cloud over Mt.
-Scott added to the scene.
+McLellan added to the scene.
 It also begged to be in black and white, at least to me.
 I made the capture, while The Girl waited impatiently for me.

 Because of the traffic, I put her on lead until we passed the compound.
 When I saw the way was clear, I released her from the lead but kept her close anyway.